-Star of the week: Alpha Centauri | EarthSky.org
+Alpha Centauri, star system closest to our sun | EarthSky.org

 So you see that Alpha Centauri A isn’t a fabulously brilliant star, as stars go.

-Alpha Centauri A’s surface temperature is a few degrees Kelvin less than our sun (that is, about 5770 k), but its greater diameter (about 25% more than the sun) and the overall larger surface area gives it a luminosity nearly 1.6 times that of our star.
+Alpha Centauri A’s surface temperature is a few degrees Kelvin less than our sun (that is, about 5770 K [5,500 degrees C or 10,000 F]), but its greater diameter (about 25 percent more than the sun) and the overall larger surface area gives it a luminosity nearly 1.6 times that of our star.

 The smaller member of the system – orangish Alpha Centauri B – is slightly smaller than our sun, with a spectral type of K2.
-With lower temperature (about 5,300 K) and only half the luminosity of the sun, Alpha Centauri B would shine – by itself – as the 21st brightest star in our sky.
+With a lower temperature (about 5300 K [5,000 C or 9,000 F) and only half the luminosity of the sun, Alpha Centauri B would shine – by itself – as the 21st brightest star in our sky.

 These two brighter components of the system orbit a common center of gravity once every 80 years.
-The orbit is notably elliptical (non-circular), with average distance between the two stars of about 11 Astronomical Units, or Earth-sun distances.
+The orbit is notably elliptical (non-circular), with average distance between the two stars of about 11 astronomical units, or Earth-sun distances.

-What’s more, Proxima Centauri is a pipsqueak of a star.
-It’s red dwarf star with only about an eighth of the mass of our sun.
-If Proxima replace the sun in our solar system, it would shine only as brightly as 45 full moons.
-Meanwhile, our sun is 400,000 times brighter than a full moon.

-And no matter whether it’s gravitationally bound to Alpha Centauri A and B or not, Proxima is still the closest known star to our Earth and sun.
-It’s about a trillion kilometers closer than the other two star in the Alpha Centauri system, for example.

-Meanwhile, in Australia and much of the southern hemisphere, Alpha Centauri is circumpolar, meaning that it never sets.
-Also called Rigel Kentaurus or Rigel Kent, this neighboring star is probably the most famous star that almost no one in the northern hemisphere has ever seen.

-For northern observers, there really are no good pointer stars to Alpha Centauri.
-When the bright star Arcturus is high overhead, Alpha Centauri might low in your southern sky, assuming you are south of 29 degrees N. latitude.

-History and mythology of Alpha Centauri.
 The Alpha Centauri system appears to the eye as a single bright star, the brightest star in the southern constellation Centaurus the Centaur.
 Two alternative names for this star, Toliman and Bungula, are rarely used any more.
 The derivations are somewhat questionable, but Toliman may be from the Arabic for ostriches and Bungula apparently derives from Latin meaning hoof.

 Thousands of years ago, a motion of Earth called precession – which causes the identity of the Pole Star to change over time – caused Alpha Centauri to appear higher in the sky as seen from the Northern Hemisphere than it does now.
 But it was still far to the south and often difficult to see.